worldOneo/fastscript/README.md

 ## I just wanted to make a language.

 This is a basic implementation of a otf tokenizer and parser.
-It doesn't get has very complex syntax, it doesn't even has functions.
+It doesn't has a complex syntax.
 But to write a small script, the language is fine.

 # Examples: